Primary Care

 Currently, GPs see most people who come into their practice, even though there are other health professionals who may be more of a specialist in dealing with your symptoms.
 In the future, where it is safe, appropriate and improves patient care, some of the tasks currently carried out by GPs (or their staff) will be undertaken by other members of a multi- disciplinary team.
 These health professionals may be based in the practice or may be made available to patients at another site.
 Information is on the Know Who to Turn To Banner.

 Community Pharmacy – your local Pharmacy is able to provide advice and treatment for common health conditions including; indigestion, colds, warts/verruca, cold sores, diarrhoea, hay fever.
 In addition, there is a national Pharmacy First scheme now available in pharmacies across Glasgow.
-Through this service you can receive advice and / or treatment for skin infections and for some urinary tract infections in women aged 16 to 65.
+Through this service you can receive advice for a range of conditions..
 Community pharmacists can also help with stopping smoking, emergency contraception, sexual health advice and provide advice on prescribed medicines and how to get the most benefit from them.

 Dentist – your local dentist can provide information and advice on If you have swelling to your mouth, painful or bleeding gums, tooth pain, injury to your mouth or if you are seeking advice on oral hygiene then your dentist is best placed to help you.
 If you are not registered with a dentist, you can find Information about practices near you by going to: https://www.nhsinform.scot/scotlands-service-directory.
 The Scottish Government has published an Oral Health Improvement Plan.